 Items in this letterbook (Vol. 2) have been moved to personal correspondence.

 Items in this letterbook (Vol. 3) have been moved to personal correspondence.

 II.
 Ornithology papers, 1871-1890

-Ornithology contains correspondence exchanged between Henry D. Minot and other ornithologists largely regarding Minot's book, Land and Game Birds of New England, drafts of ornithological writings by Henry D. Minot including nomenclature of birds, draft of book dedications, and notes on Colorado birds and a record of bird watching kept at West Roxbury from 1873-1875.
+Ornithology papers contain correspondence exchanged between Henry D. Minot and other ornithologists largely regarding Minot's book, The Land-Birds and Game-Birds of New England; drafts of ornithological writings by Henry D. Minot, including nomenclature of birds, draft of book dedications, and notes on Colorado birds; and a record of bird watching kept at West Roxbury from 1873-1875.
 Newspaper clippings and printed material contain articles from the Worcester newspaper about talks delivered by Minot at the Worcester National History Society, reviews of his books, and debates about English sparrows in the United States.

 III.
 Railroad papers, 1870-1891

-Railroad papers contain letters and telegrams between Henry D. Minot and railroad officers, including James Jerome Hill, regarding railroad development, maps, investments, land surveys, and internal business affairs as well as letters between Minot and railroad investors, primarily from the New England region.
+Railroad papers contain letters and telegrams between Henry D. Minot and railroad officers, including James Jerome Hill, regarding railroad development, maps, investments, land surveys, and internal business affairs, as well as letters between Minot and railroad investors, primarily from the New England region.
 Railroad reports contain information regarding financial matters including expenses, earnings, and stocks.
 Most reports have several drafts and a final version.
-Bound volumes include a railroad journal containing railroad time schedules, estimated cost of building materials, and an expense book for a trip to Mexico in1884, which also notes descriptions the landscape.
+Bound volumes include a railroad journal containing railroad time schedules, estimated cost of building materials, and an expense book for a trip to Mexico in 1884, which also notes descriptions of the landscape.